elm/projects/README.md

 Perhaps certain functions need to be broken into smaller chunks?
 Perhaps values can be made more monomorphic?
 A great result would be writeups of what you observe when testing things by hand.
 If that is useful, it would be best to make these tests a reproducable part of the library.
 This way any potential changes could be informed by performance implications.

+## Improve Process Bot

+There is [this robot](https://github.com/process-bot/) that goes around on Elm repos, trying to help issues and PRs go smoothly by letting people know about [the contribution-checklist](https://github.com/process-bot/contribution-checklist).
+There are two features that I think it would be great to have:

+  1. Once a thread gets to 10 posts, process-bot would comment and tell people to close it down and (1) close it down and summarize the state of affairs in a new issue, (2) move the discussion somewhere else until it can be made more clear, or (3) keep talking in the closed thread until you decide to do 1 or 2.

+  2. When a PR is opened, have process-bot check a list of people who have given contributors agreements.
+If they have given one, great!
+If not, give them a message telling them how to proceed.

 ## In-browser REPL

 This connects back to the Elm Reactor navigation progress a bit, but it can be done totally independently as well.